Sonoport/sonoport.github.io/_posts/2015-08-25-prototyping-synths-with-AudioKeys.markdown

 Kyle has already given us an amplitude at the end of his demo.

-In all, the JavaScript code should appear as below.
+In all, the JavaScript code should appear as below:

 ```